 We will invite selected candidates to an interview.
 The invitation letter will give full details of the interview.
 This is likely to be a classroom exercise, literacy test, and panel interview.

-Applicants must bring the following to interview: their qualifications certificates; identity documents (photo id e.g. a passport, and evidence of residence e.g. a mobile phone bill or bank/savings statement); evidence of having taken the practice skills tests, or passed the actual skills tests.
+Applicants must bring the following to interview: their qualifications certificates; identity documents (photo id e.g. a passport, and evidence of residence e.g. a mobile phone bill or bank/savings statement).
 Overseas applicants must provide evidence of their eligibility to live and study in the UK.
 But full details will be sent out in the invitation letter.

-If we make you an offer, it could be conditional upon various things such as DBS clearance, passing the professional skills tests by a set date.
+If we make you an offer, it could be conditional upon various things such as DBS clearance, successful completion of tests at interview.
 You are entitled to wait for the outcome of all your applications before accepting an offer on UCAS and we fully endorse this.

 How school placements work